ryan-m-moreno/portfolio/index.md

 February 2018 - July 2022

-* Communicated effectively with borrowers to clarify application details and resolve discrepancies, enhancing customer satisfaction and loan turnaround times turnaround time by 25%.
+* Collaborated with loan officers, underwriters, and clients to gather and complete required documentation, maintaining effective cross-functional communication that supported the timely and accurate processing of loan files.

-* Coordinated with loan officers, underwriters, and clients to gather and complete required documentation, ensuring timely processing of loan files.
+* Communicated effectively with customers to clarify application details and resolve discrepancies, resulting in improved customer satisfaction and a 25% reduction in loan turnaround time.

-* Maintained detailed and organized loan files, tracking progress from application to funding while meeting tight deadlines and regulatory standards.
+* Maintained detailed and organized loan files, tracking progress from application to funding using Microsoft Excel, while consistently meeting tight deadlines.

-* Ensured compliance with federal and state lending regulations, including GLBA (Gramm-Leach-Bliley Act), SOX (Sarbanes-Oxley Act), and PCI DSS (Payment Card Industry Data Security Standard).
+* Ensured strict compliance with federal and state lending regulations, including the Gramm-Leach-Bliley Act (GLBA), Sarbanes-Oxley Act (SOX), and Payment Card Industry Data Security Standard (PCI DSS).